Skip to main content

 --set sensor.levoEnv=<Application environment>

-3. Verify connectivity with Satellite
+3. Verify Connectivity with Satellite

-i.
-Check Sensor health
+a.
+Check Sensor Health

 Check the health of the Sensor by executing the following: